pakkONE/milestoneproject1/README.md

 <hr>

 ### _GitHub_
- - GitHub is where the code is stored.
+ - GitHub is where the code is stored and the site was hosted.

 ### _GitPod_
 - GitPod is the developer environment in the cloud.